 - You are asked to inform your worker of any changes to your email/text address.

-The use of technology can sometimes be a helpful way to provide service to you and your family when meeting in person is not possible or suitable.
+The use of technology can sometimes be a helpful way to provide service to you and your family, when meeting in person is not possible or suitable.
 However, before we agree to offer services (such as support or therapy) through phone or video options, it is important that you and your family understand and accept the risks and guidelines involved.

-- To ensure your privacy, you should choose a private and quiet place where our conversation cannot be overheard and free from distraction.
+- To ensure your privacy, you should choose a private and quiet place where our conversation cannot be overheard and you are free from distraction.
 When meeting by phone or video, there is a risk of others finding out about you working with Lutherwood if you did not want them to know.

 - All individuals present for the phone or video session must be within view of the camera or acknowledge their presence so that everyone is fully aware of who is participating.